samchungy/eslint-plugin-import-zod/docs/rules/prefer-zod-namespace.md

 ## When Not To Use It

-You should not use this rule if you prefer to use named imports for zod or if you have a specific reason to import `z` directly.
+You should not use this rule if you prefer to use named imports for zod or if you have a specific reason to import `z` directly`.